Enegnei/AppleVsFBI/AppleVsFBI.md

 > NAND flash storage is an extremely common component.
 It's found in USB thumb drives, mobile phones, portable music players, low-end laptops—pretty much every portable device.
 Desoldering a chip from the circuitboard is straightforward enough that there are many clips on YouTube showing the practice, and reading and writing a bare NAND chip requires a minor investment in hardware and training that the FBI has probably already made.

-**The Washington Post** is claiming an [unnamed] FBI official told them that "[the bureau was aware of this method early on and concluded that it wouldn’t work, for technical reasons](https://www.washingtonpost.com/world/national-security/the-fbi-is-testing-a-code-based-way-to-get-into-the-san-bernardino-iphone/2016/03/24/bc79cd14-f1dc-11e5-a61f-e9c95c06edca_story.html)."
+**The Washington Post** claimed an anonymous FBI official told them that "[the bureau was aware of this method early on and concluded that it wouldn’t work, for technical reasons](https://www.washingtonpost.com/world/national-security/the-fbi-is-testing-a-code-based-way-to-get-into-the-san-bernardino-iphone/2016/03/24/bc79cd14-f1dc-11e5-a61f-e9c95c06edca_story.html)."
 However, as [the government has classified both the third-party and the "new method" they brought forth](https://web.archive.org/web/20160326033741/http://www.theguardian.com/technology/2016/mar/22/apple-fbi-san-bernardino-iphone-method-for-cracking), this comment may have been made just to deflect attention.

 > If the government decides to regularly use its password-bypassing technique in criminal trials, it risks making the method public every time defense attorneys and courts ask questions about how it is accessing information on a locked device.